Diana Doherty plays Agrell

 Sydney Symphony Principal Oboe Diana Doherty performs jazz-inspired music written for her by American composer Jeffrey Agrell.

 In Agrell’s Blues for D.D., the oboe riffs over a classic 12-bar blues chord progression in an incredible display of virtuosity.
-Accompanied by Associate Principal Timpani Mark Robinson on percussion, it’s a performance that will have you tapping your feet.
+Accompanied by Associate Principal Timpani Mark Robinson on percussion, it’s an infectious performance that will have you tapping your feet.

 JEFFREY AGRELL Blues for D.D.

 DIANA DOHERTY oboe